Undergraduate Degree and Graduation Information

 Multiple majors or minors may be completed and recorded on the student's academic record after the degree for the first major has been awarded.
+These subsequent majors/minors will appear as a milestone statement following the term for which the requirements were completed.
 When majors under different degrees are involved, the requirements for a second degree apply (See next section).

 A second baccalaureate degree may be earned at NDSU with all of the following provisions: